Scheduling

 Another option is to switch to an ‘unlimited PTO’ policy.
 The unlimited PTO plan gives employees the freedom to take off as much time as they need, as long as it’s approved by their managers.
 But critics say that with unlimited PTO, employees actually take less time off since they rely on company culture to determine the right amount of time to take away.
 So clearly, there’s no one-size-fits-all leave policy, and you must decide the best policy based on your unique situation.

 No matter the type of leave policy you choose, it needs to be easy to utilize.
-Luckily, tracking things like PTO, vacation, and sick time, and accurately recording all of it on schedules and timesheets, is becoming easier thanks to recent advances in workforce management.
+Luckily, recording things like PTO, vacation, and sick time on schedules and timesheets, is becoming easier thanks to recent advances in workforce management.
 Learn more about it by contacting us today – we’ll help make leave management a breeze for you and your staff.